BLOG

-Although WordPress is a stable and reliable platform to build your website on, there are occasions where you may stumble across a few problems.
-Like with every form of technology, things can go a little haywire from time to time.
+Although WordPress is a stable and reliable platform for building your website, there are occasions when you may need help with a few problems.
+Like with every form of technology, things can occasionally go haywire.

-We’ve identified 6 common WordPress issues that you may face and the reasons behind them.
+We’ve identified six common WordPress issues you may face and their reasons.

 1. The white screen of death

-Perhaps the scariest issue of them all, the white screen of death is when you access your website and you see nothing but a blank page.
+Perhaps the scariest issue of them all is the white screen of death, which occurs when you access your website and see nothing but a blank page.
 Most of the time, this happens because a theme or plugin is incompatible with another plugin.

-To find out whether a plugin is responsible, you need to isolate your plugins’ directory and then activate the plugin files one by one to check which is causing the problem.
+To determine whether a plugin is responsible, you need to isolate your plugin’s directory and then activate the plugin files individually to check which is causing the problem.
 Once the incriminated plugin gets disabled, your website should be back up and running.

 2. Connection timed out

-This error appears when your server is overloaded and your website is trying to do more than it can manage.
+This error appears when your server is overloaded and your website tries to do more than it can manage.
 You may need to increase your memory limit.
 However, if you are on a shared host, there may be limitations beyond a certain point.

 Another place to look is with your plugins or theme.
 Again, deactivating your plugins is the quickest way to see whether they are responsible for the error.
-You can then re-active them one by one to see which is causing the issue.
+You can then reactivate them individually to see which is causing the issue.
 If the plugins aren’t the problem, you could try changing your theme to the default WP theme to see if that fixes the error.

 3. Images don’t scale properly